 Since the exam is to be administered in-person you have the choice of using traditional paper exams or you could decide to present the test in Blackboard (aka, HuskyCT).
-If you use HuskyCT for all or part of the exam, you may want to consider using Respondus Lockdown browser to prevent students from accessing outside websites or resources on their computer.
+If you use HuskyCT for all or part of the exam, you may want to consider using Respondus Lockdown Browser to prevent students from accessing outside websites or resources on their computer.
 This will, however, depend on the testing solution and location.
-The Educational Technologies Office can assist with using Respondus Lockdown browser.
+The Educational Technologies team can assist with using Respondus Lockdown browser.

 Other Recommended Resources:

 - Using Online Proctoring with eCampus and ProctorU